flintlib/arb/doc/source/arb_mat.rst

     Sets *mat* to the Hilbert matrix, which has entries `A_{j,k} = 1/(j+k+1)`.

+.. function:: void arb_mat_pascal(arb_mat_t mat, int triangular, slong prec)

+    Sets *mat* to a Pascal matrix, whose entries are binomial coefficients.
+    If *triangular* is 0, constructs a full symmetric matrix with the rows of Pascal's triangle as successive antidiagonals.
+    If *triangular* is 1, constructs the upper triangular matrix with the rows of Pascal's triangle as columns, and if *triangular* is -1, constructs the lower triangular matrix with the rows of Pascal's triangle as rows.

+    The entries are computed using recurrence relations.
+    When the dimensions get large, some precision loss is possible; in that case, the user may wish to create the matrix at slightly higher precision and then round it to the final precision.

+.. function:: void arb_mat_stirling(arb_mat_t mat, int kind, slong prec)

+    Sets *mat* to a Stirling matrix, whose entries are Stirling numbers.
+    If *kind* is 0, the entries are set to the unsigned Stirling numbers of the first kind.
+If *kind* is 1, the entries are set to the signed Stirling numbers of the first kind.
+If *kind* is 2, the entries are set to the Stirling numbers of the second kind.

+    The entries are computed using recurrence relations.
+    When the dimensions get large, some precision loss is possible; in that case, the user may wish to create the matrix at slightly higher precision and then round it to the final precision.

 .. function:: void arb_mat_dct(arb_mat_t mat, int type, slong prec)

     Sets *mat* to the DCT (discrete cosine transform) matrix of order *n*